manassaloi/manassaloi.github.io/_posts/2020-03-27-predicting-future.markdown

 If someone had asked me the future of the file storage industry my best guess would have been:

-a) Size of hard disks would become smaller
+- Size of hard disks would become smaller
-b) Price would go lower
+- Price would go lower
-c) We would have a hybrid model: physical storage with some of it backed up on the cloud.
+- We would have a hybrid model: physical storage with some of it backed up on the cloud.
 I remember Seagate giving the option of cloud storage even then

 10 years later I wonder how many of us even have external hard disks